GM CEO says Opel not for sale

-Jan 14 (Reuters) - General Motors CEO reiterated its Opel unit was not for sale, following a French media report that PSA Peugeot Citroen could take over the troubled European arm of the U.S. automaker.
+(Reuters) - General Motors (GM.N) CEO reiterated its Opel unit was not for sale, following a French media report that PSA Peugeot Citroen (PEUP.PA) could take over the troubled European arm of the U.S. automaker.

 “Opel is not for sale,” CEO Dan Akerson told reporters at the Detroit auto show.
 “It’s not to be given away either.”